 This is for my Inclusion class

 It was previously known as Attention Deficit Disorder (ADD).
 Treatment can include a combination of medication and behavior modification.
 Whether a parent or teacher, read on to find intelligent and sensitive discussions, informative articles and helpful tips to teaching students with ADHD.
 Learning Disabilities in Children: Symptoms, Types, and Testing.
 What are learning disabilities?

 A graphic designer from the Netherlands, Christian Boer, has developed a new font to aid his dyslexia.
 The font, called Dyslexie, isn’t the first of its kind, but according to Scientific American in an article published Wednesday, “it has received much fanfare from sufferers.”
 Boer first designing his font in 2008 while studying at the University of Twente in the Netherlands, and in 2010 a fellow student conducted an independent study on the font as part of a master s thesis project.
 Participants in the study said the font improved their reading accuracy and allowed them to read for longer periods of time before tiring.
 According to Scientific American, the font tweaks letters of the alphabet that are commonly misread, such as d and m, to make them easier to recognize.

 The key is to identify the specific cognitive weaknesses causing the "disorder" and strengthen those cognitive skills through dynamic, one-on-one training and practice.
 For the parent, the first step is to understand the types of learning disabilities that may be affecting your child.
 Some Types of Learning Disabilities — General Processing Issues Some types of learning disabilities are categorized by the cognitive processing problem.
 This means your child may have issues with one of the following: Attention — The ability to stay on task in a sustained, selective, or divided way.
 Working Memory — The ability to retain and process information for short time periods.
 Processing Speed — The rate at which the brain handles information.

 Long-Term Memory — The ability to both store and recall information for later use.
 Teacher Lesson Plans, Printables & Worksheets by Grade or Subject.
 Curriculum-Based Measurement Warehouse: A World of CBM Resources...
-Developing Reading skills There is always a debate about teaching reading at F.E level to students with a learning disability(i.e teach them to use the skills they already have rather than learning using phonics) If you do want to have a go at using phonics and teaching tricky words here are some links to help you: A guide from DFES Letters and Sounds guidance from Department of EducationAn introduction to synthetic phonics from dyslexics.org.uk An over view of how and when to introduce the sounds and words can be found at: Phonics Play .
+Developing Reading skills.
+There is always a debate about teaching reading at F.E level to students with a learning disability(i.e teach them to use the skills they already have rather than learning using phonics) If you do want to have a go at using phonics and teaching tricky words here are some links to help you: A guide from DFES Letters and Sounds guidance from Department of EducationAn introduction to synthetic phonics from dyslexics.org.uk An over view of how and when to introduce the sounds and words can be found at: Phonics Play .

 Reading Comprehension A while back I wrote to ask about specific lessons that teachers had written the comprehension strategies in Mosaic of Thought, since I wanted to do some lessons in second grade classrooms.